-Initially we extracted the background subtracted EPN light curve of \source using a circular region with a radius of 40$\arcsec$ to extract the source and the background events.
-The EPN data were selected adopting PATTERN$\leq$4, FLAG=0 and filtering in the energy between 0.3 and 12 keV.
-The background events were subtracted using the SAS tool {\tt epiclccorr}.
-We show the EPN light curve in Fig. \ref{fig:epn_light_soft} (left panel).
-The light curve shows the presence of two dips, two total eclipses and a type-I X-ray burst.
-The count rate during the persistent emission is between 70 and 80 counts s$^{-1}$.
-Since EPN worked in Small Window mode during the observation and the EPN maximum count rate to avoid pile-up issues for point source is 25 counts s$^{-1}$, we extracted again the source and background events using an annular region with inner and outer radius of 6$\arcsec$ and 40$\arcsec$, respectively.
-Our selection to minimize the pile-up issues was the same adopted by \cite{Sidoli_01}.
+The EPN light curve of the persistent emission corresponding to the observation taken in 2001 was obtained using a circular region with a radius of 50$\arcsec$ .
+We found a count rate higher than 140 counts s$^{-1}$.
+Because pile-up issues are expected to be significant at count rates higher than 25 counts s$^{-1}$ in EPN observations performed in SW mode, we extracted the source and background events using an annular region with inner and outer radius of 8.1$\arcsec$ and 50$\arcsec$, respectively, to mitigate the pile-up issues.
+We verified the goodness of our choice using the SAS tool {\tt epatplot}.
+The 0.3-12 keV EPN background-subtracted light curve is shown in the left panel of Fig. \ref{fig:epn_light_hard}.
+The light curve shows two dips, two total eclipses, and a type I X-ray burst.
+The count rate during the persistent emission is between 70 and 80 counts s$^{-1}$ and the corresponding exposure time is 12.8 ks.
+The RGS12 spectrum has an exposure time of 34.6 ks.

-The background-subtracted RGS light curve of this observation was obtained by combining RGS1 ans RGS2 light curves using the SAS tool {\tt rgslccorr}; the light curve is shown in Fig. \ref{fig:epn_light_soft} (right panel).

-Since we were interested in the spectral analysis of the persistent emission, we extracted the EPN and RGS events excluding the times in which the dips, the eclipses and the type-I X-ray burst occurred.
-The EPN spectrum of the persistent emission has an exposure time of 12.8 ks.
-The RGS spectrum was obtained by combining the first-order spectrum of RGS1 and RGS2 using the SAS tool {\tt rgscombine}.
-The exposure time of the RGS12 spectrum of the persistent emission was 34.6 ks.

-We extracted the RGS12 and EPN spectra of the persistent emission and the corresponding background using the energy range 0.4-2 keV and 0.6-12 keV, respectively.
-The RGS12 spectrum is background dominated below 0.4 keV.